bruna-finholdt/fullstack-open-course/part-3/phonebook/README.md

 - `GET /api/persons` - Get a list of all contacts
 - `GET /api/persons/:id` - Get a contact by ID
 - `POST /api/persons` - Create a new contact
-- `PUT /api/persons/:id` - Update a contact by ID (not working yet)
 - `DELETE /api/persons/:id` - Delete a contact by ID

 ## Deployment